sudheerpal/Magento_Print_Category_Tree_with_ID/README.md

-# Magento script printing Category in Tree Structure with product count & ID
+# Script printing category in tree structure with product count & ID

 Using this script you can print all category in a magento store with all the child in tree structure.